pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 ## Technical checks

 For details about the pyOpenSci packaging requirements, see our [packaging guide][PackagingGuide].
 Confirm each of the following by checking the box.
 This package:

 - [ ] does not violate the Terms of Service of any service it interacts with.
-- [ ] has an [OSI approved license][OsiApprovedLicense].
+- [ ] uses an [OSI approved license][OsiApprovedLicense].
 - [ ] contains a README with instructions for installing the development version.
 - [ ] includes documentation with examples for all functions.
-- [ ] contains a vignette with examples of its essential functions and uses.
+- [ ] contains a tutorial with examples of its essential functions and uses.
 - [ ] has a test suite.
-- [ ] has continuous integration, such as Travis CI, AppVeyor, CircleCI, and/or others.
+- [ ] has continuous integration setup, such as GitHub Actions CircleCI, and/or others.

 ## Publication Options